You could save up to 25% on transaction costs².

 Many small businesses need financial statements to apply for credit or to provide financial information to a potential lender.
 Using an income statement to demonstrate a consistent history of income and profitability can make this process easier.

-Accurate records of expenses, revenues, and credits are required for tax purposes and can help keep you in compliance with tax regulations.
+Accurate accounting ledgers and records of expenses, revenues, and credits are required for tax purposes and can help keep you in compliance with tax regulations.

 The elements of an income statement include revenues, gains, gross profit, expenses, losses, and net income or loss.

-Revenue is all income generated by the sale of the business’ primary goods or services.
+Revenue is all income generated by the sale of your goods or services.
 Revenue may also be referred to as the “top line,” because it is the first line on the income statement.

 Gains are the earnings produced outside of the sale of your main goods or services.
 For example, selling off an asset can be categorized under gains.